Vitols999/QMS-WIKI/Home.md

 Planning:

 * Undo/redo history for all items
-* Track point edit mode to create/change tracks, routes or areas
+* Trackpoint edit mode to create/change tracks, routes or areas
 * Cut/copy/combine/reverse tracks
 * Various filter to enhance tracks
-* Track point extensions like heart rate, cadence,...
+* Trackpoint extensions like heart rate, cadence,...
 * Fine tune track statistics by activities
 * Colorize track by extension or activity
 * Create routes and calculate them by Routino (offline), MapQuest (online) or BRouter(online/offline)